bl-2633/MetaChrom/README.md

 A [web server](https://metachrom.ttic.edu/) is also avaliable for querying varaint effect in nerual-developmental environment.
 Pre-trained models and data for the demo can be downloaded [[here]](https://sandbox.zenodo.org/record/1015595#.YgwB-_XMIix)
 For neural developmental MetaChrom models demonstraed in our paper please see this [section](#Trainning-MetaChrom-for-neural-developmental-context).
-Details of ASC variant analysis performed in our paper paper can be found at [link](https://github.com/bl-2633/MetaChrom/tree/master/Demo/ASC_analysis)
+Details of ASC variant analysis performed in our paper can be found at [link](https://github.com/bl-2633/MetaChrom/tree/master/Demo/ASC_analysis)

-To train and build variant interpretation pipeline with MetaChrom consists of 4 consecutive steps:
+To train and build variant interpretation pipeline with MetaChrom with custom epigenomic dataset consists of the following 4 consecutive steps:
 [1.
 Preparing bed files of the cellular context of interests](#Prepare-BED-data-for-model-training)
 [2.
 Prepare variant data in vcf format and process them](#Prepare-variant-files-for-evaluating-variant-effects)
 [3.
 Train a MetaChrom model using the prepared data](#Training)